doomster/BitsnBytes/README.md

 This is a script to put in a bare repo hooks folder. if you put this repository as a origin on your development pc, every change you push , will be automatically updated in the webroot folder, thus giving you the ability to use versioning for coding AND testing your code.

+### SMTP settings for FreePBX

+how to setup external smtp on a freepbx installation, so that you can get mails.

 ### post-installation.sh